-- Paragraph 1 of Schedule 1 requiring that an appropriate policy document be in place where the processing of special category personal information necessary for the purposes of performing or exercising obligations or rights which are imposed or conferred by law on the controller or the data subject in connection with employment, social security or social protection
+- Article 9(2)(b) – where processing is necessary for the purposes of performing or exercising obligations or rights which are imposed or conferred by law on us or the data subject in connection with employment, social security or social protection

 Procedures for securing compliance with the principles in Article 5 of the GDPR

 Article 5 of the GDPR sets out the data protection principles.
 These are our procedures for ensuring that we comply with them.

 Personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject.

 - Ensure that personal data is only processed where a lawful basis applies and where processing is otherwise lawful

 - Only process personal data fairly and will ensure that data subjects are not misled about the purposes of any processing

 - Ensure that data subjects receive full privacy information so that any processing of personal data is transparent